top of page

 Where do Canadian law firms stand on AI right now?
 This anonymous poll is not validated but the results offer a useful collective snapshot.
 Take 2 seconds to add your voice 👇

-What's the Biggest Way AI is impacting your Canadian law firm?
-Pick one response only
+What's the biggest way AI is impacting your Canadian law firm?

 • 0%Clients challenging lower-value services